oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 **In this article, we'll use the canonical definition of event sourcing.**

-**Event Sourcing is about making decisions**, capturing their outcomes (so events) and using them to make further decisions (so events are the state). **Event Streaming is about moving information from one place to another** and integrating multiple components.
+**Event Sourcing is about making decisions**, capturing their outcomes (so events) and using them to make further decisions (so events are the state).
+We do that by reading all the events we recorded already for the specifis process/entity, applying them and forming in-memory decision model that we use to check our business rules, and deciding whether we record the next events.

+**Event Streaming is about moving information from one place to another** and integrating multiple components.
 Read more about in [Event Streaming is not Event Sourcing!](/en/event_streaming_is_not_event_sourcing/).

 Event stores are not messaging tools.
 They may have similar capabilities as Event Streaming solutions, but the focus is different:
 - event stores on consistency, durability and quality of data,